Thursday, November 1, 2018

 Valentino's tremendous talent as an artist—who has drawn hundreds of stunningly beautiful images of golf courses—had originally captured the attention of Max Adler, the editorial director of Golf Digest.
 This combination of golf art and Georgetown has resulted in tremendous positive media attention across the U.S. and around the world.
 (For a small selection, see the New York Times, Georgetown website, Buzzfeed, and the Today Show.)

-The special event on November 1 will feature Valentino Dixon in dialogue with some of the key people who were instrumental to his release, including Max Adler (Editorial Director, Golf Digest), Marty Tankleff (Exoneree and Adjunct Professor, Georgetown University), and Ellie Goonetillake, Julie Fragonas, and Naoya Johnson (the former Georgetown students who cracked open Valentino's case).
+The special event featured Valentino Dixon in dialogue with some of the key people who were instrumental to his release, including Max Adler (Editorial Director, Golf Digest), Marty Tankleff (Exoneree and Adjunct Professor, Georgetown University), and Ellie Goonetillake, Julie Fragonas, and Naoya Johnson (the former Georgetown students who cracked open Valentino's case).
 It will be moderated by Marc Howard, Director of the Prisons and Justice Initiative, who co-taught the Making an Exoneree class with Tankleff.